openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 ![Keenan Crane's public domain cow shown in wireframe](003_images/Keenan_Crane_Public_Domain_Cow_Small.png)

-In this tutorial, we'll focus on using points and lines as our primitives.
+We are going to focus on using points and lines as our primitives.
 Let's get something drawn on our screen.
 When creating a mesh you should:

 1. Define an [ofMesh](http://www.openframeworks.cc/documentation/3d/ofMesh.html) variable.
 Let's call it mesh.
-2. Specify what primitive mode (points, lines, etc.) that the mesh should use to connect its vertices using mesh.[setMode()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#!show_setMode).
+2. Specify what primitive mode (points, lines, etc.) the mesh should use to connect its vertices using mesh.[setMode()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#!show_setMode).
 We'll be using points as our primitive, so that means we should use **OF_PRIMITIVE_POINTS** mode.
 3. Add some vertices using mesh.[addVertex()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#show_addVertex).
 A vertex is an [ofVec3f](http://www.openframeworks.cc/documentation/math/ofVec3f.html), so if you haven't used that class before, check out the example on the documentation page.
 4. Draw your mesh using mesh.[draw()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#show_draw).